 On April 12, 2021, we detected a data incident in which attackers acquired data and disabled some of the technology systems used by one of our subsidiaries.
 Upon learning of the incident, we immediately engaged external counsel and retained a team of third-party forensic, incident response, and security professionals to investigate and determine the full scope of this incident.
-Our investigation of the data incident is ongoing with the assistance from our outside professionals, and we are in the process of determining what data was affected and what customers or individuals require notice.
-We have notified law enforcement officials and confirmed that the incident is covered by our insurance
+We also notified law enforcement officials and confirmed that the incident is covered by our insurance.
+We are wrapping up the investigation of the data incident with assistance from our outside professionals, and indications are that the unauthorized third-party gained access to certain personal information relating to employees and their beneficiaries for some of our operations.
+There is currently no indication of any misuse of this information.

 Despite this disruption, production continued in our facilities.
 Our previously disabled subsidiary network is now back up and running securely.
-Working alongside our security professionals, we have been safely bringing our subsidiary's systems online with enhanced security controls.
-We have deployed an advanced next generation antivirus and endpoint detection and response tool, as well as Managed Detection & Response services.
+Working alongside our security professionals, we were able to bring our subsidiary's systems online with enhanced security controls.
+We have deployed an advanced next generation anti-virus and endpoint detection and response tool, as well as Managed Detection & Response services.
 We remain committed to protecting the security of the personal information entrusted to us and providing high-quality products and service to our customers.